EliasSih/JQuery/README.md

 # JQuery
-#learning jQuery
+#learning jQuery\n
-#documenting my process in learnig full stack development
+#documenting my process in learnig full stack development\n
 #Learning jQuery is one step in the processs